univec-ai/postvec/web/download.md

 ---
-title: Release artifacts
+title: Downloads
 description: GitHub Release packages, GHCR images, publication status, and verification.
 outline: deep
 ---

-# Release artifacts
+# Downloads

 GitHub Releases and GHCR are the configured publication channels.
 The selector checks GitHub for a published postvec release and links assets only when they exist.
-Until then, it acts as an exact naming reference for locally built artifacts.
+Until then, it is an exact naming reference for locally built artifacts.

 There is no signed apt/yum repository.
-Installation is from downloaded files so the key-rotation and repository lifecycle are not implied before they exist.
+Installation is from downloaded files so a key-rotation and repository lifecycle are not implied before they exist.
 The current release identity is `0.1.0-1`.

 <DownloadPanel />